 - Coffee.
 Ok, I NEVER buy coffee, although my husband does at work so he stopped this month.
 However, I will say that not being able to somehow made me want to!
 Is that weird?
 Maybe it’s those pumpkin spice lattes I’m seeing posted all over Instagram…

 - Sending care packages.
-I plan to bring back.
-I love having the kids send surprise packages to their cousins and friends since we live across the country from all our family.
+I plan to bring this back.
+I love having the kids send surprise packages to their cousins since we live across the country from all our family.
 It’s worth the money to me to keep those fun things going.
 Each package with shipping is probably around $20-$25 so if we send one a month that is doable.